rajkadakia/Daily_quotes/README.md

-> _Stay curious, keep learning, and never stop growing. — Anonymous_

-> _It is the power of thought that gives man power over nature. — Hans Christian Andersen_

-> _The less you want, the richer you are.
-The more you need in order to be happy, the more miserable you'll be. — Yanni_

-> _Stay curious, keep learning, and never stop growing. — Anonymous_

-> _Your greatest asset is your earning ability.
-Your greatest resource is your time. — Brian Tracy_

-> _Stay curious, keep learning, and never stop growing. — Anonymous_

-> _Stay curious, keep learning, and never stop growing. — Anonymous_

-> _Stay curious, keep learning, and never stop growing. — Anonymous_

 - Each quote is inserted into this file just above the marker `<!--QUOTE_END-->`.
 - Each quote insertion is committed separately to simulate 3 contributions.